telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 5. Expect

-Expect HTTP Header is used in requests.
+Expect HTTP header is used in requests.
 It Indicates that behaviour of particular server are required by the client.
 It is typically used when sending a large request body.
 We expect the server to return back `100 Continue` HTTP status if it can handle the request, or `417 Expectation Failed` if not.